MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/cleantalk-spam-protect/readme.txt

 This plugin uses multiple anti-spam tests to filter spam bots having as low false/positive rate as possible.

-= How does CleanTalk improve SEO for your website? = So, you already know that the speed of the site has a direct impact on SEO.

-*CleanTalk works faster than most of the other anti-spam plugins.* It is common knowledge that the faster your site loads, the better your customer experience is, the better your SEO will be, and the better your site will convert.
+= How does CleanTalk improve SEO for your website? = *CleanTalk works faster than most of the other anti-spam plugins.* It is common knowledge that the faster your site loads, the better your customer experience is, the better your SEO will be, and the better your site will convert.
 Speed is becoming increasingly important in SEO, conversion and user experience.
 Today, site speed is one of the most important ranking factors on Google.
 A site that loads slowly will lose visitors and potential revenue.

-Among anti-spam plugins CleanTalk AntiSpam is one of the fastest.
+Among anti-spam plugins CleanTalk is one of the fastest.
 Despite the large plugin functionality, the developers have optimized the performance of the plugin so that AntiSpam by CleanTalk is faster than most analogs.
 This contributes to the cloud service architecture, as all calculations take place in the cloud, not on the server, the server receives the finished result for further action.

 https://s.w.org/plugins/cleantalk-spam-protect/screenshot-5.png?r=1288723

-Unlike stand-alone plugins (WP Armour, Antispam Bee, WP Cerber) Anti-Spam by CleanTalk uses less CPU that improves site response, visitors experience and SEO results.
+Unlike stand-alone plugins (like Antispam Bee) Anti-Spam by CleanTalk uses less CPU that improves site response, visitors experience and SEO results.

 = Spam FireWall =
 Spam FireWall allows blocking the most active spam bots before they get access to your website.
 It prevents spam bots from loading website pages so your web server doesn't have to perform all scripts on these pages.
 Also it prevents scanning of pages of the website by spam bots.
 Therefore Spam FireWall significantly reduces the load on your web server.
 Spam FireWall also makes CleanTalk the two-step protection from spam bots.
 Spam FireWall is the first step and it blocks the most active spam bots.
-CleanTalk Anti-Spam is the second step and checks all other requests on the website in the moment of submitting comments/registers etc.

-= How does Spam FireWall work? =
+CleanTalk Anti-Spam is the second step and checks all other requests on the website in the moment of submitting comments/registers etc. How does it work?

  * The visitor enters to your web site.
  * HTTP request data are being checked in the nearly 5.8 million of the identified spam bot IPs.
  * If it is an active spam bot, the bot gets a blank page, if it is a visitor then he receives a normal page.
 This process is completely transparent for the visitors.